dantleech/blog/source/_posts/2019-07-08-goldap-marijampole.md

 *Water*

-On the road out of Marijampole, I again had the choice of riding the GreenVelo route -- as I turned onto it I couldn't help but notice that the main road was far more direct, and that taking the cycle path added another 7-8km.
+On the road out of Goldap, I again had the choice of riding the GreenVelo route -- as I turned onto it I couldn't help but notice that the main road was far more direct, and that taking the cycle path added another 7-8km.
 I stopped and struggled to decide: take the boring main road, get somewhere quickly, or